open-function-computers-llc/rad-theme-engine-docs/content/docs/reference/getDefaultPosts.md

 ## Example

-Using `getDefaultPosts` to get a list of vehicles, called from the archive page.
+Using `getDefaultPosts` to get a list of vehicles, called from the archive page `archive-vehicle.php`.

 ```php